flack/poser/README.md

 Caveats
 -------
 poser is a quickly-written proof of concept, because I expect that the Composer team will at some point come up with an implementation of its behavior directly in the core.
 This is just meant to hold us over until then, so there are some limitations:

- - `/usr/local/bin` is hardcoded ATM, but it could be made configurable with relatively little effort.
+ - `/usr/local/bin` and `/usr/local/share/poser` are hardcoded ATM, but they could be made configurable with relatively little effort.
  - Windows is not supported currently.
 I guess it could be made to work, so pull requests are welcome
- - normal Unix file permissions still apply.
-So if you are installing something as root, Composer's home directory will be `/root/.composer`, which is by default not readable, and thus the links in the `PATH` will not be available to other users on the same machine (like, say, a CI server agent).
+ - obviously, normal Unix file permission ruless still apply.
+So you should make sure that all users that are supposed to use globally installed utilities actually have access to `/usr/local/share/poser`.
  - if you uninstall poser (via composer or by deleting the git repo), you will have to remove the `poser` symlink in `/usr/local/bin` manually